xemlock/google-apps-login/readme.txt

 Easiest way:

 1. Go to your WordPress admin control panel's plugin page
-1. Search for 'Google Apps Login'
+1. Search for 'Login for Google Apps'
 1. Click Install
 1. Click Activate on the plugin
-1. Go to 'Google Apps Login' under Settings in your WordPress admin area
+1. Go to 'Login for Google Apps' under Settings in your WordPress admin area
 1. Follow the instructions on that page to obtain two codes from Google, and also submit two URLs back to Google

 If you cannot install from the WordPress plugins directory for any reason, and need to install from ZIP file: